Kapinoida/dcplaskett-portfolio-working/content/about/about.md

 # About me, Dave.

 Hi there!
-I'm Dave, a passionate web developer and programming guru based in Minooka, Illinois.
+I'm Dave, a passionate web developer, programming guru, and former child based in Minooka, Illinois.
 I work as an Information System Specialist for Minooka CCSD 201, where I blend my love for coding with my commitment to enhancing our educational systems.
+Totally, not a robot.

 ## My Journey.